 Here’s a python program that prints the name (entered from terminal) in reverse order.
 With the help of for loop, range, length, and string operators ( index and slicing) you can achieve it.
-This is a useful interview question too.
+And it is an interview question.

 This program takes input from the user.
 As you execute this Python script, you can see the input name prints in reverse order.